irmen/cx16rockrunner/README.md

 TODO
 ----
-- *bug:* it was still possible to eat diamonds that are not getting added to the score.
-BD1 Cave 4 (butterflies).
-Some obscure timing/cavescan order issue?
-Is it perhaps fixed by now also counting the pickups of diamondbirth objects?
+- *bug?:* it was still possible to eat diamonds, and not having the counter increase, thereby making the level incompletable.
+Was this hopefully fixed now by also counting the pickups of diamondbirth objects?
+Needs more testing
-- bug/feature: arnodash4 cave E (first intermission) rockford spawns and immediately dies because of a firefly explosion.
-Caused by too low cave speed, due to "CaveDelay" not being properly parsed.
-See parse_cave().
 - cosmetic: test: tweak the controls to also register joystick buttons outside of cavescan - does this make it more responsive? or just laggy?
 - feature: scroll long filename list in the load caveset screen
+- feature: "CaveDelay" is currently not parsed.
+This causes the wrong cave speed for some levels, such as arnodash4 cave E (first intermission) where rockford spawns and immediately dies because of a firefly explosion.
+See parse_cave().
 - feature: touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
 - feature: selectable tilesets?  also add the real c64 retro tileset with adjustable palette?
 - feature: easter egg: replace butterfly with X16 logo (how to trigger?)